Separation and divorce proceedings in Italy can be:

 1) Negotiation phase

-The appointed lawyers conduct negotiations to help their clients to reach an agreement.
+The appointed lawyers conduct negotiations to assist their clients in reaching an agreement.

-The attorneys draw up a joint claim and file it in the competent Court (for the registration to the role of the Court a tax for the amount of € 43,00 has to be paid).
+The attorneys draw up a joint claim and file it in the competent Court (a tax of € 43,00 has to be paid for the registration to the Court's role)

-Consensual separation and divorce can also be obtained through the negotiation assisted by attorneys, a procedure in which the parties who have already reached an agreement or intend to, cooperate to resolve the dispute amicably.
+Consensual separation and divorce can also be obtained through negotiation assisted by attorneys, a procedure in which the parties intend to cooperate to resolve the dispute amicably.

-This procedure does not contemplate the presence of a third party and requires the following steps.
+This procedure does not contemplate the presence of a judge and requires the following steps.

 1) Invitation to negotiate

-One party's attorney sends an invitation to negotiate to the other party.
+One party's attorney sends an invitation to negotiate with the other party.

 The letter must be followed by acceptance within 30 days of its receiving: the lack of answer within this time limit, or the refusal, will allow the inviting party to petition the Court and can be considered by the judge a reason for condemnation to pay the damages from the misconduct during the dispute.